 There are indeed several open-access digitized collections around the world that host a variety of multilingual historic newspapers.
-To begin with, Chronicling America, hosted by The Library of Congress, contains an archive of United States newspapers ranging from 1777 to 1963 in a variety of languages.
-To continue, under the umbrella of the Europeana Project, a European Union funded project for the digitalization of cultural heritage, several historical newspapers from Germany, Austria, Latvia, Finland, Serbia, Poland, and Luxembourg, are available.
+To begin with, Chronicling America, hosted by The Library of Congress, contains an archive of United States newspapers ranging from 1777 to 1963 in a variety of languages.2 To continue, under the umbrella of the Europeana Project, a European Union funded project for the digitalization of cultural heritage, several historical newspapers from Germany, Austria, Latvia, Finland, Serbia, Poland, and Luxembourg, are available.
 Moreover, national libraries around the world have recently made available their newspaper collections following open access policies.
-Some examples include Portugal, Spain, France, or Australia.
-Although most of the time they are all freely available to the public, access to these collections varies.
+Some examples include Portugal, 3 Spain, 4 France, 5 or Australia.
+6 Although most of the time they are all freely available to the public, access to these collections varies.
 Sometimes it is possible to do bulk downloads of data, sometimes it is necessary to use their respective APIs, and sometimes it is necessary to manually download newspapers one by one (or even page by page).

-1. Such as Armenian, Russian, Chinese, Italian and Dutch, as well as more than twenty other languages.
+- 1. Information about the scientific aspects of the project can be found at the following link. - 2.
+Such as Armenian, Russian, Chinese, Italian and Dutch, as well as more than twenty other languages.